zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 set PATH=<Ice installation root directory>\bin;%PATH%

 Finally, set PYTHONPATH so that the Python interpreter is able to load the Ice extension.
-On 32-bit systems, use this setting:
+For a 32-bit Python installation, use this setting:

 set PYTHONPATH=<Ice installation root directory>\python

-On 64-bit systems, use this setting instead:
+For a 64-bit Python installation, use this setting instead:

 set PYTHONPATH=<Ice installation root directory>\python\x64